capr/luapower-work/terra/tr.md

 graphemes and shaping clusters.
 The two concepts may overlap frequently, but there is no guarantee that they will be identical.

-### Script & Language

-In shaping lingo, a script is a writing system: a set of symbols, rules, and conventions that is used to represent a language or multiple languages.

-Scripts and languages are different things: most scripts are used to write a variety of different languages, and many languages may be written in more than one script.

-### Shaper

-In HarfBuzz, a shaper is a handler for a specific script-shaping model.
-HarfBuzz implements separate shapers for Indic, Arabic, Thai and Lao, Khmer, Myanmar, Tibetan, Hangul, Hebrew, the Universal Shaping Engine (USE), and a default shaper for non-complex scripts.
-A shaper is selected and configured automatically by HarfBuzz based on the script and language properties.

 ### Ligature

 A ligature occurs when two or more graphemes or letters are represented by